jaimetur/PhotoMigrator/help/10-other-features.md

 # 🛠️ Other Standalone Extra Features

-Additionally, this Tool can be executed with 4 Standalone Extra Features:
+Additionally, this Tool can be executed with 5 Standalone Extra Features:

 1. **Find Duplicates**
 2. **Process Duplicates**
 3. **Fix Symbolic Links Broken**
 4. **Folder Rename Content Based**
+5. **Organize Local Folder By Date**

 If more than one Stand Alone Extra Feature is detected, only the first one will be executed